kristofzerbe/kiko.io/source/_posts/2023/Provide-Blog-Metadata-via-JSON-LD.md

 }
 ```

+Here the identifiers defined in the other blocks are used for referencing the ``author`` and the ``publisher``, as in the block ``website``.

+---

 ## Gluing all together

 ...

+---

 ## Test your JSON-LD

 When you have everything together, it is advisable to test the resulting code.
 Schema.org offers such a tool at **[https://validator.schema.org/](https://validator.schema.org/)**.
+In addition, there is the [Google Rich Results Test](https://search.google.com/test/rich-results), which validates your code against the partially specific implementation for their own search engine.

 ![]()